ShengyuHE/desi_y3_redshift_errors/main/README.md

 1. `repeat_obs/` extracts repeat observations and models their velocity or redshift-difference distributions.
+2. `mocks/` converts external mock products and injects representative redshift-error realizations into local mock catalogs.
-2. `clustering/` injects those error models into mock catalogs and computes two- and three-point clustering statistics.
+3. `clustering/` measures two- and three-point clustering statistics from the prepared catalogs.
-3. `full_shape/` constructs likelihoods, profiles, and MCMC/nested-sampling
+4. `full_shape/` constructs likelihoods, profiles, and MCMC/nested-sampling
    fits of the measured statistics to quantify parameter shifts or constraints.